justb3a/processwire-imageextra/README.md

 For each of the activated custom fields an own column in the specific table will be created.
 As soon as you added any custom field(s), a table containing all fields appears below.
-You can set here a textformatter (e.g. Markdown, Paragraph Stripper, ..) for each field - if you want to.
+You can set here a textformatter (e.g. Markdown, Paragraph Stripper, ..) as well as a label text (multi-language) for each field - if you want to.
 The textformatters have to be installed before.

 **Caution:** Just removing a custom field will not erase it, due to data persistence.
 If you really don't need it anymore you have to delete the column manually.